jylisadoney/intro-excel/8-advanced.md

   * Replace [User Name] with your user name
 * Click `OK`

-All templates you save to the `My Templates` folder will now appear as options when you create a new Excel workbook
+Every template you save to the `My Templates` folder will now appear when you create a new Excel workbook

 ## Save a workbook as a template
 * Open Excel